RRRoland10/Quiz_Game/README.md

-My early project to learn programming.
+My early project about Formula 1 to learn programming.